PacificBiosciences/pb-assembly/README.md

 cut -f2 movie.median.fasta.fai | datamash sum 1 > movie.umy
 ```

+Then divide `unique molecular yield` by your `genome size` to get unique molecular coverage.

 #### Can I start from corrected reads?

 Yes.
 The option `input_type` can be set to either `raw` or `preads`.
 In the case of the latter,